 The Impacts on water quality, although relevant is insignificant and the development will not detract from the fitness for use of the water in the study area.

-It is recommended that the licence is issued for a period of 40 years as this is a project of socio-economic significance.
+It is recommended that the licence is issued for a period of 40 years as the infrastructure is designed and built for this period.